 Starting from the network and diagnostics center, select ‘Troubleshoot problems’.
 For older versions of Windows, this should open a troubleshooting page and will give you a choice to choose what kind of issues you are facing.
 Run the troubleshooter and do not hesitate to perform recommended actions and fixes.
 If everything goes well, this will solve this problem for most of the users.

 - Right-click on the Windows 10 start menu select settings,

 - Next click on Network & Internet,

-- Scroll down and locate network troubleshooter click on it,
+- Scroll down and locate the network troubleshooter click on it,

 - Follow on-screen instructions to start the diagnosis process.

 Updating the network adapter drivers